If the boxing superstar decides to end his most recent retirement, Floyd Mayweather is down to one final option.

-The 43-year-old announced his decision to stick to exhibitions in 2020, months on from declaring his interest in facing both Conor McGregor and Manny Pacquiao.
+The 43-year-old announced his decision to stick to exhibitions in 2020, months from declaring his interest in facing both Conor McGregor and Manny Pacquiao.

 But speaking to TMZ in an interview over the weekend, McGregor’s former boss Dana White says the Irishman is off the menu.

 “No, no, no. I know he would rematch Conor McGregor.
-But I don’t know if you heard about this but Conor McGregor’s retired,” White told TMZ.
+But I don’t know if you heard about this, but Conor McGregor’s retired,” White told TMZ.

-“When I’m doing things right now and running business, I don’t even think about Conor.
+“When I’m doing things right now and running a business, I don’t even think about Conor.
 Conor is retired.

-“As of right here now today, Conor is retired until Conor tells me differently, I’m not trying to make any fights for Conor.
+“As of right here now today, Conor is retired until Conor tells me differently; I’m not trying to make any fights for Conor.